 What is the law on false statements and defamation about election candidates?

-Under the Representation of the People Act 1983, there are criminal penalties in place for those convicted of making or publishing false statements about election candidates.
-This is to protect the democratic process and is in addition to the general, civil law on libel (which must obviously also be observed when reporting elections).
+Under the Representation of the People Act 1983 (RPA 1983), there are criminal penalties for those convicted of making or publishing false statements about election candidates.
+This is to protect the democratic process and is in addition to the general, civil law on libel.

-The Act’s criminal offences only apply from the time that formal notice is given that an election is to take place until the point at which the election ends.
+The Act’s criminal offences apply from the time formal notice is given that an election is to take place until the point the election ends.
 This is around five weeks for local government elections.
-Formal notice for national Parliamentary elections is taken to be the date of the dissolution of Parliament or any earlier announced indication of Her Majesty’ intention to dissolve Parliament.
+Formal notice for national Parliamentary elections is taken to be the date of the dissolution of Parliament or any earlier announced indication of the Queen’s intention to dissolve Parliament.

-Section 106 thus specifies that, in this offence, it must be a distinct statement of fact as opposed to an expression of opinion or comment about a candidate.
+- For s 106 to apply, it must be a distinct statement of fact as opposed to an expression of opinion or comment about a candidate.

-If a defendant can show that he/she has reasonable grounds for believing that the statement was true at the time of publication, then they will not be successfully prosecuted for this offence – even if the statement does turn out to be untrue.
-This differs from other defamation and libel actions whereby the defendant must prove that the statement is in fact true.
+- It is a defence if the defendant can show s/he had reasonable grounds for believing the statement was true at the time of publication – even if the statement turns out to be untrue.

-What is the penalty for breach of section 106?
+What is the penalty for breach of s 106?

-What will the consequences be for making false statements about election candidates under civil law?
+What are the consequences for making false statements about election candidates under civil law?

-The publisher of a false statement about an election candidate may, of course, face a libel action in the civil courts if it is believed to be a defamatory statement.
-However, it is much easier to get an injunction against the repetition of false statements through this criminal law than through a libel action because the criminal sanction of the 1983 Act allows a quicker remedy.
+The publisher of a false statement about an election candidate may, of course, also face a libel action in the civil courts if the statement is defamatory.
+However, it is much easier to get an injunction against the repetition of false statements through this criminal law than through a libel action because the criminal sanction of RPA 1983 allows a quicker remedy.

-Does the 1983 Act cover false statement which are not defamatory but could be damaging?
+Does RPA 1983 cover false statements which are not defamatory but could be damaging?

 What are the defamation dangers for the media reporting speeches and other material during elections?

-Journalists must remember to observe civil law when reporting the heated debate about both politics and individual candidates during election campaigns.
+Journalists should observe civil law when reporting the heated debate about both politics and individual candidates during election campaigns.
 Candidates and their party supporters may make defamatory allegations about rivals yet a media organisation which then publishes these comments may be successfully sued for libel if it has no legal defence.
-There is in fact no statutory privilege for the media to publish election material or speeches made by candidates.

-Nonetheless, the media can rely on qualified privilege which does protect fair and accurate reports of meetings and press conferences, provided all the requirements of this defence are met.
-Journalists must also remember that reporting the speeches and election material of extremist candidates could also be subject to legal proceedings based on stirring up hatred on grounds of race, sexuality or religion.
+The media can rely on qualified privilege which protects fair and accurate reports of meetings and press conferences, provided all the requirements of this defence are met.
+Journalists reporting the speeches and election material of extremist candidates could also be subject to legal proceedings based on stirring up hatred on grounds of race, sexuality or religion.